abbycabs/mozsprint-repo-template/README.md

 online courses together at a library or community center.
 Meeting once a week for 6-8 weeks, participants work together through course materials in subjects ranging from resume writing to web design to public speaking.
 The facilitator is not expected to be a content expert - their role is to be proficient in online courseware and skilled in facilitating peer learning groups.

 There is a huge volume of free, high-quality learning courses available online, but completion rates for online learning hover around 5%, and those who do complete a course are often already highly educated.
 Due to barriers like **digital literacy, awareness, and academic confidence**, many of the individuals who stand to gain the most from online learning are not currently taking part.
 Learning circles offer an opportunity for **first-time online learners** meaningfully engage with course materials, and provide peer-to-peer support to help each other succeed.
 They also support the development of digital skills, and help create face-to-face community around shared interests.
 Learning circles usually meet for 90 minutes/week for 6 weeks with between 4-12 participants, though this model is flexible.
+If you would like more information on how learning circles are run, take a look through our [facilitator handbook](https://www.p2pu.org/assets/uploads/learning_circle_downloads/facilitator_handbook.pdf).

 However, there are thousands of online courses to choose from, but few are AWESOME.